Cloud Storage Best Practices

 - Whenever possible, disable cloud synchronization before opening Ableton Live.

 - Some applications delete files from the computer's internal storage after uploading them to the cloud.
-(For details on how to fix this, please refer to Step #3 of this help article).
+(For details on how to fix this, please refer to this help article from OS X Daily to store your files locally).

 - Scheduled backups can interfere with Live's performance at seemingly "random" intervals.